-Generally it’s a list of all the general ledger Account’s master data under different account groups of a company code that the finance department use to record it’s daily financial transactions.
+Generally, COA is a list of all the general ledger Account’s master data under different account groups of a company code that is used to record day to day financial transactions of a company.

-Each general ledger Account created within a Chart of accounts (COA) contains the Account Number, Name, control fields that manages the function of master data.
+Each general ledger Account created within a COA contains the Account Number, Name, control fields that manages the function of master data.

 Every organization must have a operating chart of account to record it’s financial transactions for a periodical evaluation at the month, quarter or year end.

-In SAP, we define Chart Of Accounts as a variant within the financial module which contains the structure and basic information about all general ledger Accounts used within the organization.
+In SAP, we define COA as a variant within the financial module which contains the structure and basic information about all general ledger Accounts used within the organization.

 We require information like Maintenance Language, Length of GL Accounts (in number), Manual or automatic creation of cost elements, Group chart of accounts etc while creating this variant.

-After creation of the Chart Of Accounts variant, we create different Account groups within it so that it will be easy in future to identify the nature of expenses by looking at the naming convention.
+After creating COA variant, we create different Account groups within it so that it will be easy to identify the nature of the expenses by looking at the naming convention.